How to say it

 Scottish diminutive of Margaret (Greek 'pearl').
 Henry James's What Maisie Knew (1897) is the older literary anchor; Maisie Williams (Game of Thrones's Arya Stark) is the modern English-language one.

 Maisie is a Scottish diminutive of Margaret (which means 'pearl,' from Greek margaritēs).
 The Maisie spelling is the Scots form; Mazie and Maizie are alternates.
 Henry James's 1897 novel What Maisie Knew gave the name 19th-century literary anchor.
-Maisie Williams (born 1997, the British actress who played Arya Stark in Game of Thrones 2011-2019) gave the name its decisive 21st-century English-language anchor — naming surged from her breakout.
+Maisie Williams (born 1997, the British actress who played Arya Stark in Game of Thrones 2011-2019) gave the name its decisive 21st-century English-language anchor, naming surged from her breakout.
 It entered the US top 500 in 2018.
-Single short forms aren't common — Maisie is already a short.
+Single short forms aren't common, Maisie is already a short.

 peaked at #233 in 2025, currently #233 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Maisie Williams (Arya Stark in Game of Thrones) is the dominant English-language anchor for parents naming today.